About the survey

 Over the years, the study has revealed fascinating insights into global VPN awareness and usage.
 This year’s survey ran in 18 countries, including the U.S., the UK, Canada, and Australia.
 The sample in each country was made nationally representative by setting quotas on age, gender, and place of residence.

 What do the results show?

 Overall, the results show that VPN awareness is increasing in many countries, with relatively stable usage over the years.
-Let’s look at the U.S. survey results to understand how Americans use VPNs to protect themselves online.
+Let’s look at the survey results to understand how Australians use VPNs.

-Like in most other markets, a typical VPN user in the United States is male and between 25 and 44 years old.
-They belong to Gen Y (the millennial generation) or Gen X (the post-boomer generation).
-These users are typically hired workers who feel like they have enough money and can save for the future.
+Like in most other markets, a typical VPN user in Australia is male and between 25 and 54 years old.
+They belong to Gen Y (the millennial generation) or Gen X (the post-boomers).
+These users are typically hired workers who feel like they have enough money and can save when needed.

 The survey has uncovered some questionable VPN usage habits that may present security and privacy risks.
-More than two in five (44.2%) Americans who use VPNs choose free services even though they are considered less reliable.
+A quarter (25.7%) of Australians who use VPNs choose free services even though they are considered less reliable.

 Free VPNs don’t charge monthly or yearly fees, making them seem like an attractive option.
 However, these services still have to make money, so they often end up tracking and selling user data to third parties, bombarding users with ads, or employing aggressive strategies to get their free users to upgrade to a paid version.

 Additionally, because free VPNs don’t make money from subscriptions, they may not be able to invest in a decent server infrastructure or the strongest types of encryption.
 As a result, free VPNs may pose digital privacy and security risks that users are often unaware of.